 Eating food is pleasurable.
 We have dopamine-based brain reward systems that are designed to respond to high calorie food and other experiences that improved the chances of survival and reproduction for our hunter-gatherer ancestors.
 But modern foods like cheese and processed foods are ‘hyperpalatable’, leading to a temporary state of enhanced pleasure followed by addiction.
 Moderation keeps you trapped in this state.
 Once you break free from addictive hyper-palatable food, you will find it easier to resist comfort eating.

 There is a lot of debate about low carb vs low fat diets.
 We prefer to think in terms of food rather than nutrients – i.e. a diet based on whole grains, legumes, vegetables and fruits.
 In nutrient terms this is a high carbohydrate, moderate protein, very low fat diet.
-There is a physiological basis for the saying, ‘the fat you eat is the fat you wear’, but the best evidence for this approach is the real world observation that people who eat low fat, plant-based diets are always lean.
+There is a physiological basis for the saying, ‘the fat you eat is the fat you wear’, but the best evidence for this approach is the real world observation that people who eat low fat, plant-based diets are always leaner.

 Our tips for maximum weight loss will help those who are still having difficulty losing weight even after changing to a whole foods plant-based diet.
 We also give advice on how not to lose weight for those who are at or below their goal weight.